-The optimal asset allocations of these efficient frontiers and risk-adjusted performance are depicted in Figures 2 to 6.
+The optimal asset allocations of these efficient frontiers and risk-adjusted performance were depicted in Figures 2 to 6.
 With the exception to Figure 3 which shows an increased allocation to Terraced property when moving up the portfolio risk spectrum, all other optimal mixed-asset allocations show diminishing allocations to residential property towards the higher risk end.
 An important finding of this paper is the substantial improvement of risk-adjusted performance in accord to the increase in the residential property allocations, with only one exception of Terraced property.

-The best risk-adjusted performance is found at the minimum-variance-portfolio of each mixed-asset portfolio (by property type), where the allocations to residential property are between 50% to 65%.
-This high allocation to residential property is consistent to the norm that housing makes up a large portion of the personal investment portfolio for an average household, and in line with the findings of Goetzmann (1993) and Goodman (2003).
+The best risk-adjusted performance was found at the minimum-variance-portfolio2 of each mixed-asset portfolio (by property type), where the allocations to residential property were between 50% to 65%.
+This high allocation to residential property is consistent to the norm that housing makes up a large portion of personal investment portfolio for an average household, and in line with the findings of Tracy et at (1999) and Norland (1988).

-Among the residential property types, Terraced House is the best property type to be included in the mixed-asset portfolio, follow by Semi-detached, Detached and, High-rise unit.
-Shares have no allocation in most of the efficient portfolios, due to their lower performance compared to bonds and residential properties.
+Among the residential property types, Terraced was the best property type to be included in the mixed-asset portfolio, followed by Semi-detached, Detached and lastly, High Rise unit.
+Shares have no allocations in most of the efficient portfolios, due to the less performance compared to bonds and residential properties.

-Another significant finding of this study is that all minimum-variance portfolios (by property type) outperform the best performing asset, Terraced house, with some of the mixed-asset portfolios outperforming by as much as 200% in terms of risk-adjusted return.
-This finding clearly evidences that by combining residential property and financial assets, the diversification gain is substantial.
-Thus, holding a single asset class portfolio, be it financial asset or residential property, not only induces unnecessary non-systematic risk, but also results in sub-optimal investment performance.
+Another significant finding of this study was that all minimum-variance portfolios (by property type) outperform the best performing asset, Terraced house, with some of the mixed-asset portfolios outperforming by as much as 200% in terms of risk-adjusted return.
+This finding is clear evidence that when combining the residential property and financial assets, the diversification gain was substantial.
+Thus, holding a single asset class portfolio, be it financial asset or residential property, not only induces unnecessary non-systematic risk, but also resulted in sub-optimal investment performance.

 Figure 7 presents the efficient frontiers of five mixed-asset portfolios by property region.
-The optimal asset allocations for these efficient mixed-asset portfolios (residential property by region) as well as the risk-adjusted performance of each optimal portfolio are depicted in Figures 8 to 12.
-Similar results are observed when residential property by regions, are included in the mixed-asset portfolio.
-The addition of residential property in Klang Valley, Johor Baru, Penang Island, Seremban-Sepang and Ipoh-Kinta regions has resulted in substantial portfolio risk reduction and enhances portfolio risk-adjusted performance, when the allocation to residential property is increased in the optimal portfolio.
-Again, all the minimum-variance portfolios outperform the best individual asset (i.e. Terraced), which warrants the merger of residential property and financial assets to form a more diversified portfolio.
+The optimal asset allocations of these efficient mixed-asset portfolios (by property region) as well as the risk-adjusted performance of each optimal portfolio were depicted in Figure 8 to 12.
+Similar results were observed when residential property by region, was included in the mixed-asset portfolio.
+The addition of residential property has resulted in substantial portfolio risk reduction and improved portfolio risk-adjusted performance as the allocation to residential property increased in the optimal portfolio.
+Again, all the minimum-variance portfolios outperformed the best individual asset (i.e. Terraced), which warrants the merger of residential property and financial assets to form a more diversified portfolio.